-Assistant 3.00 A 108 hour course: 54 hours of class and 54 hours of lab.
-Designed for the nursing assistant able to meet occupational personalized, comprehensive, preventive, and rehabilitative principles in caring for the mentally ill.
+Designed to include therapeutic, personalized, comprehensive, preventive, and rehabilitative principles in caring for the mentally ill.
 Effort is aimed at helping the student relate to all people effectively to relieve suffering, increase security, and promote emotional health in the care of patients.
-A clinical component is included.; Coreg 510-324 - Nursing/Basic II
+A clinical component is included.
+COREQUISITES: 510-324 - Nursing/Basic II